gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/start-chatting.md

 ## The Demo Script

-1. From your browser, navigate to the [Contoso Sales Assistant](https://aka.ms/contoso-sales-assistant){:target="_blank"} website.
+1. From your browser, navigate to the [Contoso Sales Assistant](https://aka.ms/contoso-sales-assistant){:target="_blank"} event page.
 2. Login with your GitHub account.
-3. Follow the instructions for the event, copy your API Key and navigate API Assistant demo.
+3. Follow the instructions for the event and launch the Contoso Sales Assistant.

 ### Set the Assistant UX to Light Mode